Yunnan Sourcing · 2014 Yunnan Sourcing "Autumn Mang Zhi" Ancient Arbor Raw Pu-erh Tea Cake

 What does 2014 Yunnan Sourcing "Autumn Mang Zhi" Ancient Arbor Raw Pu-erh Tea Cake taste like?

-This dark from Yunnan, China offers a distinctive drinking experience.
 This raw Pu-erh unfurls with a captivating aroma, delivering a thick and sweet liquor on the palate.
 While predominantly sweet, it carries a balanced hint of bitterness and astringency, culminating in.
-It sits in the "Aromatic" and "Sweet" and "Thick" flavor families, so expect a cup that leans aromatic and sweet and thick.
+It leans aromatic, sweet and thick.

 How should I brew 2014 Yunnan Sourcing "Autumn Mang Zhi" Ancient Arbor Raw Pu-erh Tea Cake?